 1. THE OLDEST HUMAN FOOTPRINTS OUTSIDE OF AFRICA

-In 2013, strong storms and erosion at Happisburgh, England cleared away sand and revealed curious depressions in mud.
+In 2013, strong storms and erosion at Happisburgh, England, cleared away sand and revealed curious depressions in the mud.
 Archaeologists determined that they were human footprints—the oldest ever found outside of Africa.
-These people who made the footprints belonged to a different species of Homo than our own, and they lived between 1 million and 0.78 million years ago.
+The people who made the footprints belonged to a different species of Homo than our own, and they lived between 1 million and 0.78 million years ago.

 2. A CIVIL WAR SHIP—AND A BOTTLE OF TERRIBLE WINE